 Commercial agents can, in fact, also benefit from the analysis of the marketing actions that brought the lead into contact with the company, and thus plan all follow-up activities on ongoing negotiations;

-After-sales: Some CRM systems focus on conversations between customers and the company team, such as emails or phone calls exchanged with Customer Service.
+After-sales: Some CRM systems focus on conversations between customers and the company team, such as emails or phone calls exchanged with Customer Service and Helpdesk.

 Also in this case, automation can play a fundamental role, since the customer is supported through various channels such as call-centers, emails, ticket portal and FAQs.

 Customer Service operators will be able to respond more quickly to requests that require their intervention, recording all information relating to customer needs.